Ionization and temperature measurements in warm dense copper using x-ray absorption spectroscopy: Introduction

-Our experiments use direct laser ablation to launch two counter-propagating shocks that heat and compress a buried layer of Cu to WDM conditions.
-The counter-propagating shocks generate a uniform volume of WDM for a short time after they have propagated completely through the buried layer and rebounded.
-The x-ray backlighter is timed to probe over this window and XAS is measured through the WDM sample.
-At these high-density conditions, the measured Cu K-edge exhibits sensitivity to the electron temperature, allowing for a direct inference of the temperature from the slope of the Cu K-edge.
+At these high-density conditions, existing atomic and plasma models have difficulty reproducing the observed absorption spectra, motivating the development of an approach to infer temperature and ionization by characterizing spectral features near the K-edge.
 Additionally, the presence of bound-bound 1s$\rightarrow$3p resonance absorption is used to infer the charge state distribution of Cu.
 From simulation and spectral diagnostics, we infer the buried Cu foils reaches several times solid density (15 to 25 g/cm$^3$) and temperatures ranging from 10 to 21 eV, and we find an average ionization of 4--7 across the achieved conditions.
 This study provides necessary experimental data to improve the predictive capabilities of models in the WDM regime.